Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 2
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 3
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 8.5
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 4
+- Platypus2-13B (using oobabooga/text-generation-webui) : 2
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 8.5
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 8.5

 ## Coding questions and answers